Reference suite — reading guide

 Reading paths

-Porting libtracer to a new platform (new MCU, new RTOS, new buffer ecosystem): 09 → 08 → 10 → 01 + 02.
-Substrate work is in the lower-layer docs; the protocol contract is unchanged.
+Porting to a new platform (new MCU, new RTOS, new buffer ecosystem).
+09 → 08 → 10, then 01 and 02.
+Substrate work is confined to the lower-layer sections; the protocol contract is unchanged by a port.

-Tracing the DMA→ADC→network path end-to-end: 08-views-and-ownership.md §end-to-end trace.
-This walks one buffer from a DMA-half-complete interrupt all the way to an egress NIC, naming each layer’s contribution.
+Tracing the DMA→ADC→network path end to end.
+08-views-and-ownership.md §end-to-end trace follows one buffer from a DMA half-complete interrupt to an egress NIC, naming each layer’s contribution at every step.

 Promotion rule

-A reference section is promoted from “draft” to “frozen for v1” when:
+A reference section is promoted from “draft” to “frozen for v1” when all three of the following hold:

-1. The corresponding plan-doc section is implemented and tested in the reference implementation.
+1. The corresponding behaviour is implemented and tested in the reference implementation.

-2. A second-implementer review confirms the spec is sufficient to write an interoperable parser/sender/forwarder from the spec alone (not from the reference source).
+2. A second-implementer review confirms the section is sufficient to write an interoperable parser, sender or forwarder from the section alone — not from the reference source.

-3. The conformance test suite covers the section’s behavior.
+3. The conformance test suite covers the section’s behaviour.

-Until all three are satisfied, the reference doc is the operating reference for second-implementer questions.
+Until all three hold, the section is the operating reference for second-implementer questions.

-The wire format does not version per-frame. v1 is committed once; future incompatible changes are versioned at the discovery layer (different mDNS service name, port, etc.).
+The wire format does not version per frame. v1 is committed once; future incompatible changes are versioned at the discovery layer (a different mDNS service name, a different port).
 See 01-data-format.md §versioning and compatibility.

 What this suite is NOT

 • Not an API/ABI specification.
-The reference implementation’s headers describe its own API; this suite is language-agnostic.
+The reference implementation’s headers describe its own API; this suite is language-agnostic and names no type or function as the subject of a rule.

 • Not a roadmap.
-See the issue tracker.
+The issue tracker holds that.